romaricdrigon/romaricdrigon.github.io/_posts/2019-08-09-domain-events.md

 Doctrine listeners have many technical limitations regarding how you can create new entities and whether you can or can not modify relationships, long-term, it will be a burden.
 And again, they are infrastructure code, it should not be responsible for domain-related logic.
 **So Doctrine listeners can not replace events raised from your entity, and they should not call directly domain events handlers.**

-_* Note: in "pure DDD", they are throw by aggregates.
+_* Note: in "pure DDD", they are thrown by aggregates.
 Which will likely be (Doctrine) entities in a relatively simple applications._

 ## Implementation: the entity side